phcp-tech/hkc/README.md

 070: Vijnanavada: This is a new classification added to the philosophy category.
 Buddhist Vijnanavada has a huge and irreplaceable role in understanding the world and knowing oneself.

-### 3.2 H1：The relationship between human and gods
+### 3.2 H1：The relationship between Human and the Divine

 Sorted chronologically in the order of religions' emergences.